5 Easy Hacks To Stop Your Hair Getting Greasy So Damn Fast

 4. Keep Tabs on Your Hair Tools

 When people are met with a beauty concern, from dull skin to greasy hair, we typically consult our beauty cabinet for a quick solution.
-Rarely do we review our beauty tools, which can be a common contributor to the problem.
-Case in point: greasy hair and your hairbrush.
-Not only does your brush hold on to excess hair, but it collects product and scalp debris – if you leave your brush a really long time between washes, you’ll even see a build-up of oils on your bristles.
+Rarely do we review our beauty tools, which can be a common contributor to the problem – case in point: greasy hair and your hairbrush.
+Not only does your brush hold on to excess hair, but it collects product and scalp debris – if you leave your brush a long time between washes, you may even see a buildup of oils on your bristles.

-You should be cleaning your brush at least every two weeks.
-To clean it properly, start by removing any loose hair, then soak the brush in a mixture of hot water and a clarifying shampoo for approx. four minutes.
-This will not only boost the longevity of your hairbrush, but it’ll also prevent your hair from becoming greasy faster – it’s a no-brainer!
+Try cleaning your brush at least every two weeks.
+To clean it properly, start by removing any loose hair, then soak the brush in a mixture of hot water and a clarifying shampoo for about four minutes.
+This not only boosts the longevity of your hairbrush but also prevents your hair from becoming greasy faster – it’s a no-brainer!

 Another culprit?
 Your pillow!
-So make sure you wash your pillow weekly as otherwise the dirt, oil, and bacteria will build-up, so even when your hair is clean, you’ll simply transfer dirt back onto your hair and scalp.
+Make sure you wash your pillow weekly to avoid dirt, oil, and bacteria buildup.
+Otherwise, even when your hair is clean, you’ll transfer dirt back onto your hair and scalp.

 5. Review Your Diet

-We all know beauty starts from within so if your oil glands are acting out, take a minute to review your diet.
-The reality is certain foods will cause your oil glands to produce more sebum.
-Unfortunately, dairy milk can be full of hormones, and when you consume it, it can cause hormone imbalances with your testosterone levels, which can increase sebum production.
-Alcohol is another one that can affect oil production, and drinking too much alcohol causes your body’s heat index to rise, increasing your temperature and the amount you sweat, which can lead to clogged pores, excess oil, and greasy locks.
-So go have fun, but not too much fun!
+We all know beauty starts from within, so if your oil glands are acting out, take a minute to review your diet.
+The reality is certain foods cause your oil glands to produce more sebum.
+Unfortunately, dairy milk can be full of hormones, and when you consume it, it can cause hormone imbalances with your testosterone levels, increasing sebum production.
+Alcohol can also affect oil production, as drinking too much alcohol causes your body’s heat index to rise, increasing your temperature and the amount you sweat, leading to clogged pores, excess oil, and greasy locks.
+So have fun, but not too much fun!

 For more hair care tips, check out 21 hair hacks for your healthiest hair possible.